-Example3 - Validation
+Example 3 - Validation

 We could not find an example of this type of analysis in the literature.
-Therefore, we will validate the procedure by comparing the results to those given in Example3 in the chapter "Comparing Proportions in Cluster Randomized Trials," since both modules should give identical results.
-Validation can be accomplished by running Example 1 in this chapter and Example3 in that chapter.
+Therefore, we will validate the procedure by comparing the results to those given in Example 3 in the chapter "Inequality Tests of Two Proportions in a Cluster-Randomized Design," since both modules should give identical results.
+Validation can be accomplished by running Example 1 in this chapter and Example 3 in that chapter.
 If you do this, you will see that both procedures give the same results.

-Example4 - Finding Power after an Experiment
+Example 4 - Finding Power after an Experiment

 A group of researchers want to show that a new, less expensive treatment works at least as well as the current treatment.
 They believe, in fact, that the new treatment is about 0.10 higher in proportion of success.
 One hundred patients at each of 10 randomly chosen hospitals were given the current treatment.
 One hundred patients at each of 10 randomly chosen hospitals were given the new treatment.
 It was agreed before the experiment that the new treatment needed to be no less than 0.05 in proportion of success below the current treatment to be considered noninferior.
-The proportion of patients responding to the current treatment was 821/1000 = 0.821.
+The proportion of patients responding to the new treatment was 821/1000 = 0.821.
 The proportion of patients responding to the new treatment was 819/1000 = 0.819.
 This result did not show significant noninferiority at the 0.05 level.
 The researchers want to know the power of their noninferiority test.
 They decide to use the intracluster correlation coefficient estimated from the data, which was 0.0068.
 Although the observed difference in proportions is 0.819 - 0.821 = -0.002, the trivial difference is still -0.05.
 This value is used in the power calculation.